hhchen1105/mini-ml/README.md

 ## About

-This project aims to provide a backbone implementation of the key machine learning algorithms.
-We focus on code interpretability over efficiency.
+This project aims to provide a backbone implementation of the key machine learning algorithms for educational purposes.
+We focus on code readability over efficiency.

 ## Design principle

-1. Simplicity favours regularity
+1. Least surprise

   - We will follow the conventions of scikit-learn's APIs whenever possible.
 Below are examples of using the linear regression model in scikit-learn and mini-ml, respectively.